-One just has to have a look at some of the photos from this reserve and its hides, to see the quality of the images secured by advanced wildlife photographers.
+(1) Well, for starters, serious NATURE/WILDLIFE PHOTOGRAPHERS of course.
+One just has to have a look at some of the photos from this reserve to see the quality of the images produced by advanced wildlife photographers.

-The ease with which one is able to photograph from the hides, offers almost any person with a camera, the opportunity to get close to small birds in the Birdbath hides and the larger water birds from the Lagoon hide.
-Something that is normally very difficult.
+(2) Just ORDINARY PHOTOGRAPHERS as well.
+The ease with which one is able to photograph from the two hides means that any person with a camera has the opportunity to get close to small birds, something that is very difficult under normal circumstances.

-There are just so many different bird species that visit that one cannot but tick that elusive lifer, a twin-spot?
+(3) BIRDERS, well yes, of course birders.
+There are just so many different birds that visit in a fairly short period that one cannot but tick that elusive twin-spot!

-– those, who have a deep appreciation for the bushveld, and who prefer an unhurried, exclusive experience, whether in the hides or on the game drives - people who like to spend time watching a particular animal for the sheer joy of it.
+(4) NATURE ENTHUSIASTS – those people who have a deeper appreciation for “the bush”, and who crave an unhurried and exclusive experience, whether in the hides or on a game drive - people who don’t mind watching a particular animal for the sheer joy of it.